nmarchet/New-Frontier/content/6-Religion, Philosophy/elemental-trinity.md

 tags:
   - religion
 ---
-# The Gospel
+# The Triadic Scriptures
 Back in Rosslyn, most folks continue to follow a tradition of worship centered on the Elemental Trinity, and some people in Whakatāne still do too.
 Glennon is the god of earth; Caelus is the god of air; and Thalasson is the god of the seas.
+## Time of Miracles
 According to the gospel, the Trinity arrived on Glenbour from another realm.
 They divided the world among themselves and worked in harmony to create a place where mankind would thrive—crops grew abundantly, storms were calmed and the seas teemed with fish.

 Priests call this the Time of Miracles, and it was marked by harmony and prosperity.
 The Trinity's presence was felt in every aspect of life, and their guidance was directly evident in the daily lives of the people.
 Temples were erected in their honor, and rituals were performed to seek their continued favor.